 Private Equity: Itchy for growth

 Perhaps one reason for the increased international development is the growing ownership of franchises by private equity groups.
 These investment groups are itchy for growth and have to sell within a few years, putting pressure on the companies to add units.

-Interestingly, private equity ownership is more likely among the smaller franchises, the companies that make up the next 300 systems on the ranking.
-Private equity owns 225 of the 500 companies.
-So more than 50 percent of the 300 smaller companies not on the Top 200 have private equity ownership.
-There is much less public ownership among those brands, and many franchises are sold to private equity groups or other investors as they reach a certain stage in their growth.
+Interestingly, private equity ownership is more likely among the smaller franchises, the companies that make up the next 300 franchise systems on the ranking.
+Private equity owns 225 of the total of 500 companies.

 Private equity groups love franchising.
-The business model enables brands to grow fast, because they place the onus of financing new units on a bunch of small companies (franchisees) rather than a single company.
-Because franchisees are funding their new units either through debt or their own cash, franchise systems have low capital requirements and thus are generally more profitable.
+The business model enables brands to grow fast because the onus of financing new units is placed on smaller companies (franchisees).
+Because franchisees are funding their new units either through debt or their own cash, franchisors have low capital requirements and thus are generally more profitable.

 Companies have thus been more likely to franchise locations over the years.
 In 1999, companies on average franchised 79 percent of their units.
-Companies on this year’s ranking franchised 85 percent of their locations.
+Companies in 2013 franchised 85 percent of their locations.